AshikPapanna/DevOn.UI/README.md

 ## Installing Packages

-After cloning the repo please run "npm install" in the project root folder to install all the dependent packages.
+After cloning the repo please run `npm install` in the project root folder to install all the dependent packages.

 ## Code scaffolding